simoncblyth/opticks/examples/README.rst

     Basic check of CMake machinery, finding OptiX 7

 UseOptiX7GeometryStandalone
-    Start from the SDK optixSphere example, which uses custom(aka analytic) geometry.
+    Start from the SDK optixSphere example
+    This example uses custom(aka analytic or non-triangulated) geometry.
-    Follows the monolithic layout of optixSphere, just adapting to use glm for viewpoint math.
+    Follows the monolithic main layout of optixSphere, just adapting to use glm for viewpoint math.

 UseOptiX7GeometryModular
+    Start from UseOptiX7GeometryStandalone
     Apply wrecking ball to the monolith, splitting into:

     Engine